Deceptive Sequential Decision-Making via Regularized Policy Optimization: Numerical Results

 \section{Numerical Results}

 In this section, we solve Problem~\ref{prob:validation}.
-We use our techniques for deceptive policy optimization in the setting of the moving target defense (MTD) problem from~\cite{zheng2019markov}.
-By extending the problem to a multi-agent setting, the objective is to hide a ``real agent'' whose task must be completed among a collection of ``decoy agents'' that are part of the system only to aid in the implementation of deception.
-We seek to do this while maintaining strong performance in the sense of still maximizing revenue as much as possible.
+We use our techniques for deceptive policy optimization in the setting of the moving target defense (MTD) problem from~\cite{zheng2019markov}, which can be generalized to real-world network defense problems, such as DDoS defense~\cite{WANG201410, 6614155} and protecting smart grid~\cite{6175633} or vehicle networks~\cite{8424662}.
+By extending the problem to a multi-agent setting, the objective is to hide ``real agent(s)'' whose task must be completed among a collection of ``decoy agents'' that are part of the system only to aid in the implementation of deception.
+We seek to conceal the real agent(s) while maintaining strong performance in the sense of still maximizing revenue as much as possible.
 To that end, we empirically evaluate the extent to which the policies obtained from Optimization Problems~\ref{op:diversionary_optimization_problem}, ~\ref{op:targeted_optimization_problem}, and~\ref{op:modified_equivocal_optimization_problem} achieve both deception and strong performance simultaneously. \footnote{The software and data used to generate these results is available at: \href{https://anonymous.4open.science/r/DeceptionMTD-2980}{https://anonymous.4open.science/r/DeceptionMTD-2980}.}.

 We use the MMDP~$\mathcal{M} = (\mathcal{S}, \mathcal{A}, r, \gamma, \mathcal{T}, \idist)$ to model the system, where there are~$n$ real agents and~$m$ decoy agents in a network.
 Each agent has the state space~$\mathcal{S}^i = \{\texttt{N}, \texttt{T}, \texttt{E}, \texttt{B}\}$ and action space~$\mathcal{A}^i = \{\texttt{wait}, \texttt{defend}, \texttt{reset}\}$.
 The states \texttt{N}, \texttt{T}, \texttt{E}, and \texttt{B} corresponds to the system conditions ``normal'', ``targeted'', ``exploited'', and ``breached'', respectively, indicating a degree of compromise by an adversary.
 The state ``normal'' indicates the absence of any security threats, ``targeted'' signifies that the agent is under attack but not yet compromised, ``exploited'' refers to a state where vulnerabilities in the agent have been used by an adversary, and ``breached'' indicates a full compromise of the agent by an adversary.